Elao/tech-blog/posts/2012-07-27-how-to-manage-translations-for-your-object-using-sonataadminbundle.md

   Many of us asked themselves <strong>how to add dynamically translations to I18n fields  - object using <em>SonataAdminBundle and DoctrineExtensions</em></strong>.
 </p>

-Thanks to <a href="http://gediminasm.org/" target="_blank">Gedmo</a> and his wonderful <a href="https://github.com/l3pp4rd/DoctrineExtensions" target="_blank">DoctrineExtensions</a> on which he added a feature called &#8220;Personal Translations&#8221; that simplifies the whole translation management process.
+Thanks to <a href="http://gediminasm.org/" target="_blank">Gedmo</a> and his wonderful <a href="https://github.com/l3pp4rd/DoctrineExtensions" target="_blank">DoctrineExtensions</a> on which he added a feature called "Personal Translations" that simplifies the whole translation management process.

-Before starting here&#8217;s what i am using :
+Before starting here's what i am using :

 *   <a href="https://github.com/symfony/symfony" target="_blank">Symfony 2.1-DEV</a>
 *   Doctrine & Doctrine deps (master branch)